If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 For the $5 plan, you will get 1 GB RAM, 1 CPU processor, 25 GB storage space, and 1 TB bandwidth.

-The public key is placed on the server and the server is connected via an SSH client which already has a private key configured.
+The public key is placed on the server and connected via an SSH client with a private key configured.
 When both keys match up, you can log in to your server without the need for a password.

-To setup a Root Password just enter the root password you want then scroll down to the next option.
+To setup a Root Password just enters the root password you want then scroll down to the next option.
 No need to Attach a VLAN.
 Next up, Add-ons.

 The Private IP is supposed to work within the local network, it’s neither routed on the Internet nor traffic can be sent to it from the Internet.
 So, no need for it for now.